$E_n$-cell attachments and a local-to-global principle for homological stability: Homological stability for configuration spaces with labels

 on the fiber.
 Combining Theorem \ref{thmbunstab} with spectral sequence comparison gives the desired result. \end{proof}

-We will one complete proof of Theorem \ref{thmbunstab} and three sketches, with various additional assumptions and outcomes: \begin{enumerate}[(i)] \item Using homological stability with twisted coefficients one can get the theorem with a $(k/2-1)$-equivalence, which can be upgraded to a $k/2$-equivalence if we assume that each $H_i(F)$ is finitely generated. \item Using a semisimplicial resolution by arcs, one can also get the theorem as stated. \item Using transfers and finite generation of the limit, one can get the result without an explicit range if we assume that $F$ is homotopy equivalent to a finite CW-complex. \item Using $FI\#$-modules one can prove representation stability for the rational cohomology, which implies Theorem A.1 with rational coefficients, as long as we assume that $M$ is simply-connected and each $H^i(F;\bQ)$ is finite-dimensional. \end{enumerate}
+We will give one complete proof of Theorem \ref{thmbunstab} and three sketches, with various additional assumptions and conclusions: \begin{enumerate}[(i)] \item Using homological stability with twisted coefficients one can get the theorem with a $(k/2-1)$-equivalence, which can be upgraded to a $k/2$-equivalence if we assume that each $H_i(F)$ is finitely generated. \item Using a semisimplicial resolution by arcs, one can also get the theorem as stated. \item Using transfers and finite generation of the limit, one can get the result without an explicit range if we assume that $F$ is homotopy equivalent to a finite CW-complex. \item Using $FI\#$-modules one can prove representation stability for the rational cohomology, which implies Theorem A.1 with rational coefficients, as long as we assume that $M$ is simply-connected and each $H^i(F;\bQ)$ is finite-dimensional. \end{enumerate}

-Note our main applications have $F = \mr{GL}^+(n)$, so that $F$ satisfies the assumptions in (i), (iii) and (iv).
+Note that our primary application has $F \simeq SO(n)$, so that $F$ satisfies the assumptions in (i), (iii) and (iv).

-\begin{proof}[Proof using homological stability with twisted coefficients] We start with a complete proof in the case that $F$ is homotopy equivalent to finite CW-complex.
+\begin{proof}[Proof using homological stability with twisted coefficients] We start with a complete proof in the case that $F$ has the property that each homology group $H_i(F)$ is finitely generated.
 Otherwise this proof only gives a $(k/2-1)$-equivalence.
 We will only do the case (i), noting that the input for case (ii) is Proposition A.2 of \cite{federicomartin} or follows from applying Palmer's techniques in \cite{palmertwisted} to the main result of \cite{kupersmillerimprov}.

 This proof is the shortest we are aware of and uses Palmer's result on stability for the homology of configuration spaces with coefficients in certain local systems \cite{palmertwisted}.
-His Corollary 1.6 in particular implies that a map
+His Corollary 1.6 in particular implies that the map